Learn how a collar strategy—a covered call and a protective put—might be a way to manage stock risk.

 What happens if the stock starts moving?
 Keep in mind that by making adjustments, you have the ability to raise the floor and raise the ceiling to give your stock room to grow.
 Rolling your options to higher strikes and further out in time accommodates a stock that’s still trending up.
 If both options are still OTM as expiration nears, you may be able to roll both options into deferred-month contracts to keep some protection in place.

 And if the stock does indeed pull back below your put strike?
 You may be able to roll the put into another strike, or you could exercise your put, knowing that your loss was limited.
-Keep in mind that rolling will entail additional transaction costs, including multiple commissions, which will impact any potential return.
+Keep in mind that rolling will entail additional transaction costs which will impact any potential return.

 for thinkMoney ®